 Tariffs will be compliant with the rules and meet local pricing obligations

-The tariff strategy has been developed in consultation with key community stakeholders through the Tariff Reform Working Group.
+The pricing strategy has been developed in consultation with key community stakeholders through the Pricing Reform Working Group (PRWG).
+The purpose of the PRWG is to provide a forum where member organisations can contribute to the direction of TasNetworks' tariff framework, provide feedback and to explore stakeholder views in relation to pricing reform.
+The group acts as a link to and from member organisations and is chaired by TasNetworks.
+The PRWG includes electricity retailers, customer advocacy groups, business associations and energy advisors.
 This group represents a key component of the consultation program in relation to tariff reform.
 The Terms of Reference outline the Working Group’s charter of governance and operations.

-A Tariff Strategy Information Brochure has been developed to help customers and other interested parties understand the way tariffs currently work and the changes that are being proposed.
+An Information Brochure has been developed to help customers and other interested parties understand the way prices currently work and the changes that are being proposed.

 Following on from our work with the Tariff Reform Working Group and other stakeholders, on 29 January 2016 TasNetworks submitted a Tariff Structure Statement to the Australian Energy Regulator for approval.
 This Statement explains the network tariffs which will be offered during the two year period from 1 July 2017 to 30 June 2019.
 It also sets out how we intend to reform our range of tariffs, including our plans for the subsequent five year regulatory period from 1 July 2019 to 30 June 2024.
 To help customers and others better understand why we’re changing our network tariffs, we’ve also produced a Tariff Structure Statement Overview.